John F. Kennedy International Airport: Cargo

 When ranked by the value of shipments passing through it, JFK is the number three freight gateway in the United States (after the Port of Los Angeles and the Port of New York and New Jersey), and the number one international air freight gateway in the United States.
 Almost 21% of all U.S. international air freight by value and 9.6% by tonnage moved through JFK in 2008.

 The JFK air cargo complex is a Foreign Trade Zone, which legally lies outside the customs area of the United States.
 JFK is a major hub for air cargo between the United States and Europe.
 London, Brussels and Frankfurt are JFK's three top trade routes.
 The European airports are mostly a link in a global supply chain, however.
 The top destination markets for cargo flying out of JFK in 2003 were Tokyo, Seoul and London.
 Similarly, the top origin markets for imports at JFK were Seoul, Hong Kong, Taipei and London.

-25 cargo airlines operate out of JFK, among them:
+20 cargo airlines operate out of JFK, among them: Air ACT, Air China Cargo, ABX Air, Asiana Cargo, Atlas Air, CAL Cargo Air Lines, Cargolux, Cathay Cargo, China Airlines, EVA Air Cargo, Emirates SkyCargo, Nippon Cargo Airlines, FedEx Express, DHL Aviation, Kalitta Air, Korean Air Cargo, Lufthansa Cargo, UPS Airlines, Southern Air, National Airlines, Icelandair Cargo, and, formerly, World Airways.
+Top 5 carriers together transported 33.1% of all revenue freight in 2005: American Airlines (10.9% of the total), FedEx Express (8.8%), Lufthansa Cargo (5.2%), Korean Air Cargo (4.9%), and China Airlines (3.8%).

-Air China Cargo, ABX Air, Asiana, Atlas Air, CAL Cargo Air Lines, Cargolux, Cathay Pacific Cargo, China Airlines, EVA Air, Emirates SkyCargo, Nippon Cargo Airlines, FedEx Express, DHL Air UK, Kalitta Air, Korean Air, Lufthansa Cargo, UPS Airlines, Southern Air and, formerly, World Airways.
-Top 5 carriers together transported 33.1% of all revenue freight in 2005: American Airlines (10.9% of the total), FedEx Express (8.8%), Lufthansa Cargo (5.2%), Korean Air Cargo (4.9%), China Airlines (3.8%).
+There are also some on-demand cargo charter services to JFK, operated by carriers such as Silk Way West Airlines.

 Most cargo and maintenance facilities at JFK are located north and west of the main terminal area.
 DHL, FedEx Express, Japan Airlines, Lufthansa, Nippon Cargo Airlines and United Airlines have cargo facilities at JFK.
 In 2000, Korean Air Cargo opened a new $102 million cargo terminal at JFK with total floor area of 81124 sqft and capability of handling 200,000 tons annually.
 In 2007, American Airlines opened a new priority parcel service facility at their Terminal 8, featuring 30-minute drop-offs and pick-ups for priority parcel shipments within the US.